1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

-POWDERLY, Texas (AP) — Tornadoes tore through parts of Texas and Oklahoma on Friday, killing at least one person, injuring dozens of others and leaving dozens of homes and buildings in ruins.
+POWDERLY, Texas (AP) — Tornadoes tore through parts of Texas and Oklahoma on Friday, killing at least one person, injuring two dozens others and leaving dozens of homes and buildings in ruins.

 Tornadoes hit hard in McCurtain County, Oklahoma, in the southeastern corner of the state.
 Cody McDaniel, the county’s emergency manager, confirmed one death although he didn’t immediately provide details.